cat394/cat394/README.md

 # Introduction（あいさつ）

-Hello, my name is Kokomi.
+Hello, my name is Ryo Sano.
 I'm a huge fan of HTML, CSS, and JavaScript (TypeScript), and I absolutely love the web.

 While I can handle backend development, I have a strong preference for frontend development.